svlc/theater-setup/README.rst

 for transforming a Linux PC (possibly with a TV) into a clickable environment for playing videos.

-Note that the setup is bound to the author's computer and some (possibly small) changes need to be made in order to make it operational on other machines.

 A configuration is recommended to experienced ``UNIX`` users only.

 .. image:: figures/screenshot_1_small.png